New York Spine Institute Spine Services

 • Neurosurgery: In cases of serious injury after slipping and falling, patients may require neurological treatment or neurosurgery.
 Neurological treatments and surgery can help treat neck pain, pinched nerves, herniated discs and more.

-See Top Back Doctors and Spinal Surgeons at New York Spine Institute
+See Top Back Doctors and Spinal Surgeons for Slip and Fall Injury Treatment

 New York Spine Institute (NYSI) is a trusted resource for patients dealing with various orthopedic and spinal injuries.
 Our team of experts is uniquely trained and highly qualified to diagnose and treat various orthopedic conditions.
 NYSI is one of the Tri-State’s largest orthopedic and multi-specialty spine centers.
 Our goal is to bring talented providers and the highest level of care possible to meet the needs of patients living with chronic pain or orthopedic conditions.